I am sure you have heard about alkaline water and its list of potential health benefits.

 Generally speaking, the more acidic the food or drink you take that passes over the throat – that reactivates the pepsin more.
 The graph below shows it more accurately.

 As you can see food or drinks that have a pH of 8 don’t reactivate the pepsin at all, and this is where alkaline water comes in.
 Believe it or not, not only does alkaline water not reactivate the pepsin but it will neutralize pepsin in the throat!
 Which means it can’t be reactivated again.

 So, when you drink alkaline water and if you have pepsin in your throat etc. like a typical LPR sufferer then it will be deactivated for good.

 What it Really Means?

 So, as I have explained the main benefit for someone with LPR is that the alkaline water deactivates the pepsin in the throat.
 Also, you get the alkalizing effect in the stomach which is also a benefit of alkaline water for acid reflux and for GERD.

 So basically, yes it can help but it really won’t be of much use if you aren’t treating the root cause of actually stopping the acid and pepsin coming up.
 It can neutralize the pepsin but if you are still refluxing the pepsin its benefit will almost be negligible.

 So, what I am recommending is treating the root cause and stopping the acid from coming up.
-How I recommend you do this is by following a strict low acid diet schedule like the Wipeout Diet Plan and also taking Gaviscon Advance (UK version) you can read more about why Gaviscon Advance is the best Gaviscon.
+How I recommend you do this is by following a controlled low acid diet schedule like the Wipeout Diet Plan and also taking Gaviscon Advance (UK version) you can read more about why Gaviscon Advance is the best Gaviscon.

 If you are treating the root cause like that and the acid isn’t refluxing or to a lesser extent, then drinking the alkaline water will definitely be worthwhile to do.